Photo Gallery of Vegetable Problems

 Pest Alert: Brown Marmorated Stink Bug, A quick ID guide from the Oregon Department of Agriculture

 Potato Flea Beetles: Biology and Control.
-Washington State University Extension Bulletin 1198E.
+Washington State University Extension Bulletin 1198E (PDF).

 Pacific Northwest Insect Management Handbook.
 Chapter: Irish Potatoes, Section: Flea Beetle to Grasshopper.